Available 24 hours a day

 Q: How much does woodworm treatment cost?

 A: The price is based on the extent and size of the infestation on your property.
-You'll need a professional survey to know the extent of the damage, which usually costs £45.
+You'll need a professional survey to know the extent of the damage.
 You can expect to pay between £200 and £500 for professional woodworm removal.

 Q: How do professionals treat woodworm?